Language selection

 We can’t assess whether you meet the income requirements until you apply (if you’re invited).

-This table applies to you if you live in any province or territory except Quebec.
-If you live in Quebec, the Quebec ministry in charge of immigration will assess your income.
+This table applies to you, as a sponsor and co-signer, if you live in any province or territory except Quebec.
+If you live in Quebec, the Ministère de l’Immigration, de la Francisation et de l'Intégration (MIFI) will assess your income.

-Also, family class sponsors will be able to count these benefits in their income calculations for the 2020 and 2021 tax years:
+Also, family class sponsors and co-signers will be able to count these benefits in their income calculations for the 2020 and 2021 tax years:

-Note: This does not affect the income requirements for the 2019 tax year.
+Note: This doesn’ affect the income requirements for the 2022 tax year.

 What counts as income for sponsoring my parents and grandparents?

-To find out if you have enough income to be eligible, we use
+To find out if you have enough income to be eligible to sponsor your parents and/or grandparents, we

 If you (the sponsor) live outside of Quebec, you must meet the income requirement for each of the 3 tax years before the year you apply.